 Unclaimed property compliance - In September 2013, the Company entered into a voluntary disclosure agreement ("VDA") with the Secretary of State of the State of Delaware to determine compliance with Delaware unclaimed property laws.
 Types of property under examination include, but are not limited to, payroll checks, accounts payable checks and accounts receivable credits for the period 1996 through 2007.
-The total amount of exposure of this contingency is dependent upon the manner in which the State of Delaware applies its unclaimed property laws.
-The Company does not expect the outcome of this matter to have a material adverse effect on the consolidated financial statements
+In June 2015, the Company reached an agreement with the State of Delaware regarding unclaimed property for this period and through periods ending in 2009 and remitted an amount which was not material to the Company's consolidated financial statements.